coracle-social/coracle/ROADMAP.md

 # Current

+- [ ] Feeds load forever if a modal is open
 - [ ] Support other list types
 - [ ] Use vida to stream development
 - [ ] Fix connection management stuff.
 Have GPT help